jsdpag/laser-sig/README.md

 A convenience function that finds the best-fitting set of coefficients for the laser transfer function transfer( ) using least-squares, non-linear regression.

+## makelasertable.m

+Helper function that partially automates the process of measuring and estimating the transfer function for a set of lasers.
+The results are written to ASCII CSV files that can readily be imported for use into e.g. an ARCADE task for setting laser parameters using the laser-signals library.